Services for Australians

 If you have queries about bringing particular types of medication into Thailand you should contact your nearest Thai Embassy to seek advice on customs and importation restrictions.
 Contact information for Thailand’s overseas missions is available at www.thaiembassy.org.
 You might also check the websites for the Thai Customs Department (for English version, click on the symbol on top right-hand corner) and the Thai Food and Drug Administration which provide information on import restrictions and have a facility to e-mail queries.

 If you are in need of urgent medical treatment in Thailand the Embassy is able to provide you with a list of medical providers.
-Just call or e-mail firstname.lastname@example.org
+Please call the Consular Services Section on 02 344 6300 or e-mail firstname.lastname@example.org

 Legal Advice and Lawyers - General Information